ovn-org/ovn-kubernetes/docs/features/multiple-networks/multi-homing.md

 This feature is described in detail in the following KubeVirt [design proposal](https://github.com/kubevirt/community/pull/279).

+## IPv4 and IPv6 dynamic configuration for virtualization workloads on L2 primary UDN
+For virtualization workloads using a primary UDN with layer2 topology ovn-k configure some DHCP and NDP flows to server ipv4 and ipv6 configuration for them.

+For both ipv4 and ipv6 the following parameters are configured using DHCP or RAs:
+- address
+- gateway
+- dns (read notes below)
+- hostname (vm's name)
+- mtu (taken from network attachment definition)

+### Configuring dns server
+By default the DHCP server at ovn-kuberntes will configure the kubernetes default dns service `kube-system/kube-dns` as the name server.
+This can be overridden with the following command line options:
+- dns-service-namespace
+- dns-service-name

 ## Limitations
 OVN-K currently does **not** support:
 - the same attachment configured multiple times in the same pod - i.e.
   `k8s.v1.cni.cncf.io/networks: l3-network,l3-network` is invalid.
 - updates to the network selection elements lists - i.e. `k8s.v1.cni.cncf.io/networks` annotation
+- IPv6 link local addresses not derived from the MAC address as described in RFC 2373, like  Privacy Extensions defined by RFC 4941, or the Opaque Identifier generation methods defined in RFC 7217.